 Areas with the MUA land use designation were selected because they are located within or very close to the core areas of existing communities where important community facilities such as schools, libraries, community centers, etc. are conveniently available.
-Additionally, the MUAs have the opportunity to include development of residential neighborhoods of varying residential densities, including Highest Density Residential (HHDR), along with a wide-ranging mix of commercial and job-producing services in settings that take advantage of walkability and close-at-hand transit, bicycle, and automobile access capabilities.
+Additionally, the MUAs have the opportunity to include development of residential neighborhoods of varying residential densities, including Highest Density Residential (HHDR), along with a wideranging mix of commercial and job-producing services in settings that take advantage of walkability and close-athand transit, bicycle, and automobile access capabilities.

-LU 33.1 The Mixed-Use Area designation may be developed pursuant to either a Specific Plan or the Mixed Use Zone.
-LU 33.2 Within Mixed-Use Area neighborhoods that contain a requirement for Highest Density Residential development, it is expected and encouraged that the HHDR development will be built either prior to, or concurrently with, non-residential development in the MUA in order to support the viability of non-residential development.
+- LU 33.1 The Mixed Use Area designation may be developed pursuant to any zoning classification that meets the intent of a community-level policy area, as described in each area plan.
+Where no such guiding policy is available, the Mixed-Use Area designation may be developed pursuant to either a Specific Plan or the Mixed Use Zoning classifications. - LU 33.2 Within Mixed-Use Area neighborhoods that contain a requirement for Highest Density Residential development, it is expected and encouraged that the HHDR development will be built either prior to, or concurrently with, non-residential development in the MUA in order to support the viability of non-residential development.